Avy1013/Azure-web-app/readme.md

    - Write a GitHub Actions YAML file that:
      1. Builds and installs the necessary requirements.
      2. Deploys the app to the Azure Web App using the `publish_profile`.
+     3. Make Sure that publish_profile is in the secrets.

 5. **Run the GitHub Actions workflow**
    - Trigger the workflow by pushing your code to the main branch.